iq-motion-control/iq-module-communication-doc/docs/api_docs/cpp.rst

     TCHAR *pcCommPort = TEXT("COM4");

 Now, we can start up and open the serial port so that we can communicate with the connected module.
-Suppose we want to open our COM port at 115200 baud with the same serial protocol configuration as all Veritq modules.
+Suppose we want to open our COM port at 115200 baud with the same serial protocol configuration as all Vertiq modules.
 To do so:

 .. code-block:: cpp